Lisa L. Moore

 Moore's poetry chapbook, 24 Hours of Men, was published by Dancing Girl Press in 2018.
 Her poems have also appeared in Texas Borderlands Poetry Review, Tinderbox Poetry Journal, Nimrod International Journal, and other venues.
 Her public scholarship includes essays for the Los Angeles Review of Books, The Women's Review of Books, and Diversity and Democracy.
 She contributes to the op-ed pages of The Dallas Morning News, the San Antonio Express-News, the Houston Chronicle, and other periodicals on topics including gun violence, LGBTQ issues, and feminism.

 Moore was a founder of the Pride and Equity Faculty-Staff Association at UT-Austin and was active in the fight for equitable compensation for employees with same-sex partners.
 She also helped start Gun-Free UT, a community of activists protesting campus carry and permitless carry laws at The University of Texas.
 With Dr. Mia Carter and Dr. Jennifer Glass, Lisa Moore brought suit against the Governor of Texas, the Chancellor of the University of Texas Board of Regents, and the President of the University of Texas, arguing that allowing concealed, loaded weapons in college classrooms is creates a chilling effect on free speech (Glass v.
 Paxton).
-Inn 2015, she was named “One of Ten Americans Who Changed the Gun Debate This Year” in The Trace (website).
+In 2015, she was named "One of Ten Americans Who Changed the Gun Debate This Year" in The Trace.

 Moore joined the faculty at the University of Texas at Austin in 1991, where she is Archibald A. Hill Professor of English and Professor of Women's and Gender Studies.
-She is currently Director of the LGBTQ Studies Program at The University of Texas at Austin.
+She was the Director of the LGBTQ Studies Program at The University of Texas at Austin from 2019–2023, and has been the Chair of the Department of Women's, Gender, and Sexuality Studies at the University of Texas at Austin since 2023.